-Tina Swani has developed a successful career in the charity sector, currently working as Chief Executive of Birmingham St Mary's Hospice.
+Tina Swani developed a successful career in the charity sector, recently retiring from her role as Chief Executive of Birmingham St Mary's Hospice.
 Before that, she was a Branch then Regional Director at the British Red Cross.
 She studied a Diploma in Management Studies (DMS) and a Master of Business Administration (MBA) at Birmingham City University, graduating in 1995.

-Having held her current role since 2001, Tina has used her commercial acumen to oversee a huge increase in annual income, from £2million to £8million, raising more funds for the hospice’s vital work to reach more people, as well as growing the hospice reputation for specialist services.
+Having held her role as Chief Executive from 2001 until retiring in 2020, Tina used her commercial acumen to oversee a huge increase in annual income, from £2million to £8million, raising more funds for the hospice’s vital work to reach more people, as well as growing the hospice reputation for specialist services.
 In addition, Tina has helped the hospice to enhance relationships with the areas it serves through the Compassionate Communities programme, which has resulted in advocates across 87 different community groups.

 In 2015, Tina became chair of the Midlands Action Group for the National Transition Task Force, which brings organisations together to find new ways to support vulnerable young adults who have survived life-limiting conditions in childhood, and holds positions with a number of other local and national charities as her reputation in the field continues to grow.

 “I wanted to step up into a more senior leadership role and I knew that, to reach the level I wanted, I would need a Masters’ degree.
 The DMS provided a good stepping stone, then the MBA opened a lot of doors and allowed me to apply for much more senior positions.